 All new cars come with a factory warranty that pays for unexpected auto repairs if your vehicle breaks down.
-When you purchase a used vehicle, it’s essential to check if it still falls under the original warranty and what the warranty covers.
-And if the car doesn’t, you’ll want to consider whether purchasing a used vehicle warranty plan from a dealership or third-party company is worth the extra cost.
+That’s why it’s essential to check if a used car still falls under the original manufacturer’s warranty.
+If the car’s initial protection has expired, you’ll want to consider whether purchasing a used vehicle warranty plan from a dealership or third-party company is worth the extra cost.

 A “used car warranty” is essentially a car warranty that covers a used vehicle.
-This can mean multiple things, including a factory warranty on a used car, a certified pre-owned warranty, or a used car extended warranty (more on the differences below).
-In most cases, the term “used car warranty” refers to an extended warranty that drivers can purchase to cover the repairs of major vehicle components on their used vehicle, such as the engine or transmission.
+This can mean multiple things, including a factory warranty on a used car, a certified pre-owned (CPO) warranty, or a used car extended warranty.
+In most cases, the term “used car warranty” refers to an extended warranty that drivers can purchase to cover the repairs of major components on their used vehicle, such as the engine or transmission.

 How Does A Used Car Warranty Work?

-If you are covered by a used car warranty and your vehicle breaks down, you can take it to a licensed repair shop for diagnosis.
-Your plan provider or administrator will pay the repair shop directly minus your deductible, if repairs are covered under warranty.
+If your car is covered by a used car extended warranty and breaks down, take it to a licensed repair shop for diagnosis.
+Your plan provider or administrator will often pay the repair shop directly minus your deductible, but only if repairs are covered under warranty.

-A CPO car is a vehicle that is guaranteed to be in good working order and will have a manufacturer’s warranty.
-CPO’s are different from other used vehicles because the dealer will only sell CPO vehicles that are their brand.
-For instance, Ford will only sell a Ford CPO and Chevy will only sell a Chevy CPO.
+A CPO car is a vehicle that’s guaranteed to be in good working order and will have a manufacturer’s warranty.
+CPOs are different from other used vehicles because the dealer will only sell CPO vehicles that are from their brand.
+For instance, Ford will only sell a Ford CPO and Toyota will only sell a Toyota CPO.

 An extended used car warranty prolongs your factory warranty to protect your vehicle against covered mechanical breakdowns for a period that lasts longer than the new car limited warranty.
-While true manufacturer-backed used car warranties can be purchased from the automaker that built your vehicle in many cases or come with the purchase of a CPO used car, most used car extended warranties are vehicle service contracts.
+True manufacturer-backed used car warranties can be purchased from the automaker that built your vehicle or are included with the purchase of a CPO used car.

-You can purchase a used car warranty from a third-party provider or the dealership where you bought your used car.
+You can purchase an extended used car warranty from a third-party provider or the dealership where you bought your used car.
 There are pros and cons to each, so weigh your options carefully before making a decision.

 How To Transfer A Warranty On A Used Car